eeholmes/eeholmes.github.io/README.md

 * You can use \$...\$ or \\(...\\) for inline equations.  mathjax.html sets the mathjax config to allow \$...\$.
 This means you need to be careful in how you use $.
 You might run into trouble in code.

-* Avoid using any special markdown symbols in math.  "*" is \ast, "|" is \vert.  markdown will misinterpret these as markdown and mess up your equations.
+* Avoid using any special markdown symbols in math.  "*" is \ast, "|" is \vert.  markdown will misinterpret these as markdown and mess up your equations.  "_" is known to create problems in some jekyll sites; there is an extension setting that will turn off "_" as emphasis.

 * IF you have the `\begin{equation}\end{equation}` embedded in a paragraph, for example to have a list with multiple paragraphs, then leave off the `<div>`s.
 They are implicitly there already.